- DESIGN PROJECT

 in earlier figures), well-commented software listings, and anything else supporting the System Details section.

 and schematics and after reading the BRIEF descriptions in "Design Summary" and

-"System Details," the reader should be able to fully understand what your device
+"System Details," the reader should be able to quickly and fully understand what your device

 is, what it looks like, and how it functions (without seeing the actual device).

 Please use software tools for all work.
 Here are some recommended tools:

 Here are some examples of good elements from previous student reports:

 And some example full reports can be found on the video demonstrations page.

 Be sure to cite sources (URLs or book bibliographies) for any circuits or code created by others and used in your design (even if modified).